gvwilson/buildtogether.tech/src/security/index.md

 which looks up a user without a name, erases all of the data in the `User` table, and then returns an empty string (the final `select`).
-This is called an [%i "SQL injection attack" %][%g sql_injection "SQL injection attack" %][%/i%], and with a few modifications, it can be used to [%i "exfiltrate" %]exfiltrate[%/i%] data rather than delete it.
+This is called an [%g sql_injection "SQL injection attack" %][%i "SQL injection attack" %], and with a few modifications, it can be used to exfiltrate[%i "exfiltrate" %] data rather than delete it.

-You defend against this by always [%i "sanitizing data" %][%g sanitizing_data "sanitizing user input" %][%/i%] before using it.
+You defend against this by always [%g sanitizing_data "sanitizing user input" %][%i "sanitizing data" %] before using it.
 In this case, the query can be written as:

 [%inc sanitize_input.py %]